Raul Ruiz (politician)

-Born in Zacatecas City, Mexico, Ruiz grew up in Coachella, California.
+Born in Zacatecas City, Mexico, Ruiz was adopted by his father's sister in Coachella, California after his mother's death.
 He was the first Latino to receive three graduate degrees from Harvard University, attending Harvard Medical School, the John F. Kennedy School of Government and Harvard School of Public Health.
-He worked as an emergency physician at the Eisenhower Medical Center in Rancho Mirage, California, before assisting humanitarian efforts in the aftermath of the 2010 Haiti earthquake.
+He worked as an emergency physician at the Eisenhower Medical Center in Rancho Mirage, California.
+He assisted humanitarian efforts in the aftermath of the 2010 Haiti earthquake.

 In what was considered a major upset, Ruiz defeated redistricted incumbent Republican U.S. Representative Mary Bono in the 2012 election with 52.9% of the vote.
 He was reelected in 2014 with 54.2% of the vote, after what was considered one of the most competitive congressional races in the country; in 2016 and 2018, he received about 60% of the vote.

 Early life and education

-Ruiz was born in Zacatecas City, Mexico, and raised in Coachella, California.
-His parents were farm workers.
-He graduated from Coachella Valley High School at age 17 and went to the University of California, Los Angeles (UCLA) in 1990, graduating magna cum laude before attending Harvard Medical School (HMS).
-He was the first Latino to receive three graduate degrees from Harvard University: a Doctor of Medicine (M.D.) from HMS, a Master of Public Policy (M.P.P.) from the John F. Kennedy School of Government and a Master of Public Health (M.P.H.) from the Harvard School of Public Health.
+Ruiz was born in Zacatecas City, capital city of state of Zacatecas, Mexico.
+His mother died months later in other city more far northern Mexico and his father give him to his sister who are raised in Coachella, California.
+His adoptive uncles were farm workers.
+He graduated from Coachella Valley High School at age 17 and went to the University of California, Los Angeles in 1990, graduating magna cum laude before attending Harvard Medical School.
+He was the first Latino to receive three graduate degrees from Harvard University: a Doctor of Medicine from the Harvard Medical School, a Master of Public Policy from the John F. Kennedy School of Government, and a Master of Public Health from the Harvard School of Public Health.